rust-lang/book/nostarch/chapter20.md

 holding a dynamically sized type.

 So what do we do?
 In this case, you already know the answer: we make the types of `s1` and `s2` a `&str` rather than a `str`.
-Recall from “String Slices” on page XX that the slice data structure just stores the starting position and the length of the slice.
-So, although a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
+Recall from “String Slices” in Chapter 4 that the slice data structure just stores the starting position and the length of the slice.
+So although a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
 As such, we can know the size of a `&str` value at compile time: it’s twice the length of a `usize`.
 That is, we always know the size of a `&str`, no matter how long the string it refers to is.
 In general, this is the way in which dynamically sized types are used in Rust: they have an extra bit of metadata that stores the size of the dynamic information.
 The golden rule of dynamically sized types is that we must always put values of dynamically sized types behind a pointer of some kind.

 We can combine `str` with all kinds of pointers: for example, `Box<str>` or `Rc<str>`.
 In fact, you’ve seen this before but with a different dynamically sized type: traits.
 Every trait is a dynamically sized type we can refer to by using the name of the trait.
-In “Using Trait Objects That Allow for Values of Different Types” on page XX, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as `&dyn Trait` or `Box<dyn Trait>` (`Rc<dyn Trait>` would work too).
+In “Using Trait Objects That Allow for Values of Different
+Types” in Chapter 18, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as `&dyn Trait` or `Box<dyn Trait>` (`Rc<dyn Trait>` would work too).

 To work with DSTs, Rust provides the `Sized` trait to determine whether or not a type’s size is known at compile time.
 This trait is automatically implemented